SamKnows/data-analyst-test/INSTRUCTIONS.md

 * Design        e.g. variable names, code readability, having a logical flow and process, labeling of graphs
 * Data quality  e.g. paying attention to outliers, missing data etc.
-* Explanations  e.g. justifying your approach, comments in the code file will be sufficient
+* Explanations  e.g. justifying your approach

-We are looking for a well-commented code file, and requested outputs saved in `output/`.
+We are looking for a well-commented R script or R Markdown script, and for outputs (charts etc.) to be saved in `output/`.

-Of course if you find it easier to use R Markdown to provide explanations/justifications in a report format that will be more than acceptable.

 ## 1 - Packages
 Load any relevant packages for reshaping data, joining, visualization, and handling datetimes.